FY27 Budget Release

 Key Takeaways

-• Historic Scale: The FY-27 defense budget request totals $1.5 trillion — a 44% increase over current levels, with a stated goal of shifting the force from sustainment to industrial base expansion and new capability delivery.
+• Historic Scale: The FY27 defense budget request totals $1.5 trillion — a 42% increase over current levels, with a stated goal of shifting the force from sustainment to industrial base expansion and new capability delivery.

-• Modernization Investment: Combined procurement and RDT&E would reach $760 billion, split between a ~$260B base procurement account and an additional ~$280B sought through reconciliation.
+• Modernization Investment: Combined procurement and RDT&E would reach ~$760 billion, split between a ~$260B base procurement account, ~$220B for RDT&E and an additional ~$280B sought for both through reconciliation.

 • Industrial Base Emphasis: The budget explicitly targets production capacity — munitions "framework" deals, shipbuilding beyond traditional primes, and investment in drones, critical minerals, AI, and autonomous systems.